 Coronavirus and claiming benefits - latest updates from the Department of Work and Pensions for those claiming benefits.

 Lincolnshire Together - this new site has been created by the Greater Lincolnshire Local Enterprise Partnership, the Lincolnshire Resilience Forum and Business Lincolnshire.
 It aims to support organisations in the health and care, education and voluntary sectors by connecting them with the business community in Greater Lincolnshire.
 Businesses can post offers of support on the site and the coordinating local authorities and community organisations such as schools, charities and care homes can post requests for help.

 Helping out: all Lincolnshire councils, community groups and volunteers are working together to ensure everyone in the community has a local point of contact and support if they are self-isolating and in need.
 If you want to help in your local area, email CEC_CVC@lincoln.fire-uk.org to volunteer.
 You can also register to become a Red Cross Community Reserve Volunteer.

 Caravan Park Closures - Preventing Homelessness

-Government guidance confirms that businesses and premises which must now shut and must remain closed including caravan parks/sites for commercial uses, except; 'Where people live permanently in caravan parks or are staying in caravan parks as interim abodes where their primary residence is not available, they may continue to do so'.
+Government guidance confirms that businesses and premises which must remain closed including caravan parks/sites for commercial uses, except; 'Where people live permanently in caravan parks or are staying in caravan parks as interim abodes where their primary residence is not available, they may continue to do so'.
 So whilst we are faced with the Coronavirus situation we are actively supporting affected households and are expecting caravan parks to allow those households who have nowhere else to go, to remain on site.